 Increased Risk Of Gout

-Pistachios contain high levels of purine, a compound that breaks down into uric acid in the body and increases your risk of gout (12).
+Pistachios contain high levels of purine, a compound that breaks down into uric acid in the body and increases your risk of gout flare-ups if you have a history of them (12).

 Consuming too many pistachios may also cause digestive issues because they are difficult to digest and can irritate the gastrointestinal tract if eaten in excess (7).